Insights into Psalm 27

 The above prayer is from the page: Prayer for Patience

-is celebrated on the first day of the Jewish month Tishri.
+on the first day of the Jewish month Tishri.

 It is interesting to note that in today's world